Receiving Redzone Stats

 Amon-Ra St. Brown A. S. Brown WR DET

-Davante Adams D. Adams WR LV
+Davante Adams D. Adams WR NYJ

 Drake London D. London WR ATL